 to grasp, capture, and assimilate.
 Consequently, we may

 A fourth theme related to the value of information: As the volume of information with which we deal increases, the perceived value of any one piece of information degrades due to redundancy and noise (irrelevant facts which "clutter" the field).
 The old fable of the little boy asking his mother where he came from is such an example.
 The mothers responds with deteails an explanation of the of the birds and the bees, to which the boy replies "My friend Johnny comes from Los Angeles, where do I come from?"

-These four variablesaspects of information overload overload ? relevance, unsolicitation, rate and value ? have a number of potentially negative impacts.
+These four aspects of information overload overload -- relevance, unsolicitation, rate and value -- have a number of potentially negative impacts.
 Information overload can make keeping track of information difficult.
 It puts us under pressure to multi-task, e.g. speaking on the phone while reading and writing email messages.
-It leads to an inability to focus and .we We may becomecan easily become frustrated (for example, when we cannot find a file on our computer).
+It leads to an inability to focus and to become frustrated when, for example, we cannot find a file on our computer.
 These impacts can induce feelings of distraction and stress and can result in an increased tendency to make mistakes.